 Nevertheless, Jaquish set out to invent equipment capable of more time-efficiently stimulating muscle growth.
 He had already invented the OsteoStrong machines and program that was proven capable of increasing bone mass with just one 10-minute training session weekly, so he knew that it was possible to produce dramatic improvements in load-bearing tissue with a very small weekly time investment.
 His goal was to find a cost-effective way to efficiently load muscles in accordance with their actual load-bearing capacity, i.e. provide a mechanism for loading the strong range of motion to a level that would actually stimulate muscle growth without imposing unsafe forces in the weak range of motion.

 Weightlifting Is a Waste of Time recounts the process of thinking, literature research and experimentation that eventually resulted in the invention and development of the X3 Bar system for applying variable resistance to basic exercises.
+Chapter 2 reviews much of the research that has reported that use of variable resistance supplied by elastic bands or chains added to basic exercises (squats, deadlifts, presses) improves strength and hypertrophy outcomes. |

 Chapter 3 discusses research that suggests that exercises that involve whole body stabilization – again, such as squats, deadlifts, and presses standing on your feet – along with variable resistance will produce better outcomes that machine-based exercises (e.g. leg press) that remove the dynamic stabilization requirement, because the neuromuscular effort required for whole body stabilization elicits significantly larger impulses of key hormones including testosterone and growth hormone.
-This last point is debatable since there is evidence suggesting that acute hormonal changes induced by resistance training may play no role in hypertrophy.
+This last point is debatable since there is evidence suggesting that acute hormonal changes induced by resistance training may play no role in hypertrophy.3

 Weightlifting Is A Waste of Time also includes: